sk-pathak/wayback-discover-diff/README.md

 - /calculate-simhash?url={URL}&year={YEAR}

-  Run background task to calculate simhash for all captures of target URL in the specified year.
+  Checks if there is a task to calculate simhash for all captures of target URL in the specified year already running.
+  If there isn't, it creates it.

   Return JSON {“status”: “started”, “job_id”: “XXYYZZ (uuid)”}

+  **OR**

+  If there is a task already running it returns its job_id.

+  Return JSON {“status”: “PENDING”, “job_id”: “XXYYZZ (uuid)”}

 - /simhash?url={URL}&timestamp={timestamp}

   Returns JSON {“simhash”: “XXXX”} if capture simhash has already been calculated or None if it fails.